Karl Tanera: Biography

 Tanera was born in Landshut.
 He entered the Bavarian army in 1866, took part in the Franco-Prussian War of 1870-71, and was severely wounded during the siege of Paris.
-Having frequented the Kriegsakademie (war academy) in Berlin, in 1877-80, he was detailed to the department of military history in the great general staff, in 1882, but retired as captain in 1887 to devote himself exclusively to his literary work.
+Having frequented the Kriegsakademie (war academy) in Berlin, in 1877-80, he was detailed to the department of military history in the great general staff, in 1882, but retired as a captain in 1887 to devote himself exclusively to his literary work.
 He died, aged 55, in Lindau.

 Works

 To the collective work Der Krieg von 1870-71, dargestellt von Mitkämpfern (The war of 1870-71 described by people who fought in it, 1888–91) he contributed vols, i., iii., v., and vii.; and next published Deutschlands Kriege von Fehrbellin bis Königgrätz (Germany's wars from Fehrbellin to Königgrätz, 1891–94).
-His novels, military sketches, essays and reminiscences of his extensive travels in the East and North Africa include: Durch ein Jahrhundert, Drei Kriegsgeschichtliche Romane (1892); Schwere Kämpfe (Hard fighting, 1897); Aus zwei Lagern, Kriegsroman (1899); Die Eurasierin (1900); Ernste und heitere Erinnerungen eines Ordonnanzoffiziers (1887, 8th ed., 1902); Offiziersleben in Krieg und Frieden (The officer's life in war and peace, 1889); Heiteres und Ernstes aus Altbayern (The light-hearted and serious from old Bavaria, 1895); Aus drei Weltteilen, Reiseskizzen (From three parts of the world, travel sketches, 1898); Deutschlands Kämpfe in Ostasien (1901); and Eine Weltreise (A world tour, 1902).
+His novels, military sketches, essays, and reminiscences of his extensive travels in the East and North Africa include: Durch ein Jahrhundert, Drei Kriegsgeschichtliche Romane (1892); Schwere Kämpfe (Hard fighting, 1897); Aus zwei Lagern, Kriegsroman (1899); Die Eurasierin (1900); Ernste und heitere Erinnerungen eines Ordonnanzoffiziers (1887, 8th ed., 1902); Offiziersleben in Krieg und Frieden (The officer's life in war and peace, 1889); Heiteres und Ernstes aus Altbayern (The light-hearted and serious from old Bavaria, 1895); Aus drei Weltteilen, Reiseskizzen (From three parts of the world, travel sketches, 1898); Deutschlands Kämpfe in Ostasien (1901); and Eine Weltreise (A world tour, 1902).